Native support for Mac with Apple Silicon (M1 and M2 series)

 Uninstall the universal architecture build and install the Citrix Workspace app for an Intel-based Mac

 You can switch to the Citrix Workspace app for an Intel-based Mac by uninstalling the universal architecture build.
-To uninstall the Citrix Workspace app, see the Uninstall section.
+To uninstall the Citrix Workspace app, see Uninstall section.

 Once you’ve uninstalled the app, download the latest version of the Citrix Workspace app for an Intel-based Mac from Citrix Downloads and follow the steps listed in the section Manual install.